Brooklyn Papyrus: The manuscript

 The manuscript is a collection, the first part systematically describing a number of different snakes and the second part describing different treatments for snakebites.
 The manuscript also contains treatments of scorpion bites and spider bites.

-The papyrus scroll is dated in between 660 and 330 BC around the Thirtieth Dynasty of Egypt.
+The papyrus scroll is dated between 660 and 330 BC around the Thirtieth Dynasty of Egypt.
 The text however is written in a style common during the Middle Kingdom which could suggest its origin might be from the Thirteenth Dynasty of Egypt.

 Contents

 The text proceeds page by page, alternating between the two parts of the papyrus.
 Thus each complete page starts with 47.218.48 and finishes with 47.218.85 (the accession numbers given by the Brooklyn Museum).
 The title and start of the work are missing, and the extant part of the first section commences at line 15 of the lower part (designated page 1) and continues to page 2 of both upper and lower parts, terminating at line 16 of the latter.
 The first section comprises a systematic description of snakes and their bites.
 The last line states that there have been descriptions of 38 snakes and their bites, of which the first 13 are lost.

 The second section starts on line 17, page 2 of the lowers part (47.218.85), and continues almost complete up to the fifth pair of pages.
 Only the right-hand halves of the sixth pair of pages remain.
-The second section commences at paragraph 39 with an important introduction:
+The second section commences in paragraph 39 with an important introduction:

 Beginning of the collection of remedies to... drive out the poison of all...snakes, all scorpions, all tarantulas and all ::serpents, in the hand of the kherep priests of Serqet and to drive away all snakes and to seal their mouths.

 The second section then continues with many remedies and a few spells for those bitten by snakes.
 The format for the remedies is strictly pragmatic, and most are based on the species of snake responsible for the bite, or the symptoms suffered by the victim.
 The remedies are in the typical format of prescriptions that appear in the Ebers Papyrus and other medical papyri which were apparently intended for lay doctors.
 This papyrus provides the most striking evidence for the closely parallel roles of the physician swnw and the various priests concerned with healing.